JackPound/pack-a-pack-old-/README.md

 * Functionality related to backpack space.
 A meter display for how packed it is, and explicit notifications when it is overpacked.
 * Add 404 page.
 * Add about or other refrences to my work.
-* Make meaningful home page with popular games as rated on IGDB.

 # Tech Used
 * Python